Aquarium Planaria; Wiggly Detritus Worms, in Tank Water, on Glass

 What was the result?
 This resulted in a massive die off of the Detritus worms that quickly depleted the water of oxygen (which was already somewhat depleted due to the causes of the worm population explosion), as well as a sudden spike in ammonia, thus taking out the fish as well.

 In other instances I have read many forum posts where the person posting were initially adding products such as "No-Planaria" purchased from businesses more than willing to take their money for an imaginary problem.
-This often led to double doses of these meds resulitng is stressed fish since they are not best remedy for what these worms really are; Detritus Worms.
+This often led to double doses of these meds resulting is stressed fish since they are not best remedy for what these worms really are; DETRITUS WORMS.

 The point is, the problem with this confusion of these two very different worms IS IMPORTANT since infestations of each of these different worms has very different implications for your aquarium, So Please Read On!